 Since 1989 NZ On Air has measured local free-to-air television content.
-The Local Content Report compares the schedules of the four national free-to-air channels in 2012 to observe trends and changes in the local content landscape.
+The Local Content Report compares the schedules of the six national free-to-air channels to observe trends and changes in the local content landscape.
 The report uses Nielsen Media ratings data to gather a list of all programmes, cross-checks with Listener and TV Guide programme schedules, and then measures the amount of time local content is broadcast.
-Some highlights from this 2012 report are that 12,051 hours of local content screened, 35% of prime time hours were local content, and Māori Television screened the most local content.
+Some highlights from this 2013 report are that 12,145 hours of local content screened, 35% of prime time hours were local content, and Māori Television screened the most local content.

-This report measures the amount of local content broadcast on the six main, national channels (TV One, TV2, TV3, Prime, FOUR and Māori Television).
+This report measures the local content on the six major free-to-air channels broadcasting in 2013 (TV One, TV2, TV3, Prime, FOUR and Māori Television).
 Data from Nielsen Media ratings software, Arianna, is used to list all New Zealand made programming.
-The Nielsen data is compared with the Listener and TV Guide programme schedules and any variance is investigated and corrected, in some cases in consultation with broadcasters.
+The Nielsen Media data is compared with Listener and TV Guide programme schedules and any variance is investigated and corrected, in some cases in consultation with broadcasters.
 This allows for all scheduling changes and unlisted short filler programmes to be included in the survey.